Bebeto3/AppliedA-/README.md

-# checking the stsatistical summary of the dataset
+# checking the statistical summary of the dataset
 data.describe()
 # iterating the columns
 for col in data.columns: